keboola/connection-docs/components/data-apps/index.md

 {: .image-popup}
 ![Git repository](/components/data-apps/data_apps-git_repository_public.png)

-If you are using a private repository, you have 2 options to authenticate:
+If you are using a private repository, you have two options to authenticate:
-- your GitHub username and private access token
+- With your GitHub username and personal access token
-- SSH private key
+- With an SSH private key

-Follow these steps to authenticate using your GitHub username and private access token:
+Follow these steps to authenticate using your GitHub username and personal access token:

 1. Generate a personal access token on GitHub by going to your GitHub account settings, selecting **Developer settings > Personal access tokens**, and clicking **Generate new token**.
 Make sure to give the token appropriate permissions for accessing the repository.